Search Engines:

 This lecture-oriented course studies the theory, design, and implementation of text-based search engines.
 The core components include statistical characteristics of text, representation of information needs and documents, several important lexical retrieval models, several recent neural models, and experimental evaluation.
 The course also covers common elements of commercial search engines, for example, integration of diverse search engines into a single search service (federated search, vertical search), personalized search results, and diverse search results.
 The software architecture components include design and implementation of large-scale, distributed search engines.

 This is a full-semester course.
-The graduate sections (11-642 and 11-742) are worth 12 units.
-The undergraduate section (11-442) is worth 9 units.
+The graduate section (11-642) is 12 units.
+The undergraduate section (11-442) is 9 units.

-The main difference between the three sections (11-442, 11-642, 11-742) is the amount of analysis, writing, and time required to complete homework assignments.
+The main difference between the two sections (11-442, 11-642) is the amount of analysis, writing, and time required to complete homework assignments.

 Learning Objectives: By the end of the course, students are expected to have developed the skills listed below.